Qrlew/docs/deep_dive.md

 When the grouping keys from a are derived from the data, they are not safe for publication.
 Following {cite}`korolova2009releasing, wilson2019differentially`, we use a mechanism called *$\tau$-thresholding* to safely release these grouping keys.
-Note that, thanks to *range propagation* (see section~\ref{sec:range_propagation}), some groups are already public and need no differentially private mechanism to be published.
+Note that, thanks to *range propagation* (see section [](#range-propagation)), some groups are already public and need no differentially private mechanism to be published.
 Ultimately, the rewriting of: `SELECT sum(x) FROM table GROUP BY g WHERE g IN (1, 2, 3)` as a DP equivalent will not use *$\tau$-thresholding*, while `SELECT sum(x) FROM table GROUP BY g` will most certainly do if nothing more is known about `g` beforehand.

 To summarize the various mechanisms used in [Qrlew] to date: